Frequently Asked Questions

 - What can parents/guardians do to help?

 - School meals offer a selection of freshly cooked main meals and desserts every day, often including pasta, salad, fresh fruit and yoghurt.
-And only £2 a day.
-From 1st September 2014 this will increase to £2.05.
+And only £2.10 per day.

 - A number of schools offer a pre-order system where you and your child can order the daily main course option in advance.